buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 If Buddhist Ethics can be summarized so quickly, why a whole course?
 What challenges do you see in trying to observe these Five Precepts?
 What are some issues they don't cover?

+#### Analyzing the Five Precepts

+{% include content_blurb.html category="essays" slug="five-precepts_vajirananavarorasa" %}
+- This booklet by a former Supreme Patriarch (think, "Pope") of Thailand gives a traditional analysis of the Five Precepts, unpacking the many layers of meaning inside each point.

 #### Chapter 1: *The Shared Foundations of Buddhist Ethics*

 The course will follow the sequence of the chapters in Harvey's *Introduction*.
 Go ahead and read Chapter 1 now, and when you're finished consider this: